bgonzalezbustamante/chilean-ministers/README.md

 Folder "code" contains the exploratory data analysis in R, RMD, and MD formats ([**eda_ministers.md**](code/eda_ministers.md)).

-The files will be overwritten if you run the R script contained in "eda_ministers.Rmd".
+The files will be overwritten if you run the R script contained in "**eda_ministers.Rmd**".

 ### Codebook